codota/tabnine-vscode/README.md

 ### **TabNine Deep Cloud:**
 ___
-TabNine is resource heavy.
-Running the model on a laptop would not deliver the low latency that TabNine users have come to expect.
+TabNine requires consumption of memory resources when being run locally on your computer.
+It may incur some latency that is not optimal to all PC’s.
 With that in mind, TabNine has developed a Cloud solution, called TabNine Deep Cloud.

 We understand that users concerned with their privacy prefer to keep their code on their own machine.
 Rest assured that we’re taking the following steps to address this concern: